LuckyP86H/liri-node-app/README.md

 * Language of the movie.
 * Plot of the movie.
 * Actors in the movie.
-* If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.
+* If the user doesn't type a movie in, the program will output data for the movie "Mr. Nobody".

 ### When do-what-it-says command:
 A random.txt file with search for spotify-this-song "I want it that way."
 This will give you the spotify results of "I want it that way."